Delone Carter: Indianapolis Colts

 Carter was selected by the Indianapolis Colts with 119th overall pick in the 2011 NFL draft.
 Prior to the draft, he was considered one of the better running back prospects for the 2011 NFL draft.
-During his rookie season, he rushed 101 times for 377 yards, and 2 touchdowns.
+During his rookie season, he rushed 101 times for 377 yards, and two touchdowns.

 Baltimore Ravens

-On August 21, 2013, the Indianapolis Colts traded Carter to the Baltimore Ravens for wide receiver David Reed.
-He was cut by the Ravens on August 30, 2013.
+On August 21, 2013, the Colts traded Carter to the Baltimore Ravens in exchange for wide receiver David Reed.
+He was cut by the Ravens on August 30.

 Jacksonville Jaguars

 Carter was signed by the Jacksonville Jaguars on December 9, 2013.
-He was released on May 12, 2014.
+He was released by Jacksonville on May 12, 2014.